Mgrbni/SurgicalAI/README.md

 Minimal pipeline for reconstructive surgery research.

-## Quickstart
+## One-Command Demo

 ```bash
 git clone <repo> && cd SurgicalAI
 make demo
 ```

 Outputs appear in `runs/demo/` and open in a browser.
 The demo uses only synthetic data and runs entirely on CPU.
+See [docs/IO_SCHEMA.md](docs/IO_SCHEMA.md) for the output contract.

 ## CLI